AndreasVilhelmsson/beach-hotel-room-search/README.md

-### Technologies
+#### Technologies
-React
+* React
-Contentful
+* Contentful
-Styled Components
+* Styled Components
 ### Set up the project
-Install Meteor, Click here
+Install create-react-app,
 Clone this repo by coping the url and in the terminal type: git clone [paste the url] cd to the project and type: npm install
-To start the project run: meteor
+To start the project run: npm start
 In the browser go to localhost:3000

 Enjoy!